stevenx114/AI-Recipe-Generator/README.md

 - [Node.js](https://nodejs.org/) (version 14.x or later)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
 - A valid OpenAI API key (for the AI functionality)
+- A Cloudinary account (for image storage and management)
+- A MongoDB database (for storing recipes and user data)

 ## Getting Started